-Our primary market risk exposures are in the areas of interest rate risk and currency rate risk.
-We have two supplier contracts denominated in foreign currencies.
+Our primary market risk exposures are in the areas of interest rate risk and currency exchange rate risk.
+We have two major supplier contracts denominated in foreign currencies.
 Unfavorable fluctuations in exchange rates would have a negative impact on our financial statements.
-The impact of changes in currency exchange rates for the two contracts on our financial statements was immaterial in 2011.
-Our investment portfolio of cash equivalents and long-term debt are subject to interest rate fluctuations.
-As of December 31, 2011, the Company is subject to interest rate risk on \$11.2 million of variable rate debt.
+The impact of changes in currency exchange rates for the two contracts on our financial statements were immaterial in 2012.
+Currently, we attempt to manage foreign currency risk through the matching of assets and liabilities.
+In the future, we may undertake to manage foreign currency risk through additional hedging methods.
+We recognize foreign currency gains or losses arising from our operations in the period incurred.
+Our investment portfolio of cash equivalents and long-term debt are subject to interest rate fluctuations, changes in credit quality of the issuer, or otherwise.
+As of December 31, 2012, the Company is subject to interest rate risk on \$9.6 million of variable rate debt.
 The interest payable on our debt is determined based (at the Company's election) on either an interest rate based on LIBOR plus 1.25% or the lender's prime rate and, therefore, is affected by changes in market interest rates.
-Based on the outstanding debt amount as of December 31, 2011, we would have a decrease (increase) in future annual cash flow of approximately \$106,000 for every 1% increase (decrease) in the interest rate.
+Based on the outstanding debt amount as of December 31, 2012, we would have a decrease (increase) in future annual cash flow of approximately \$88,000 for every 1% increase (decrease) in the interest rate.